On Air Now

 Ever since Italy’s lockdown measures were put in place to tackle the coronavirus pandemic, the usually bustling Grand Canal has seemed much quieter than usual – but now, the soothing sound of a grand piano rings out over the water.

-In the mesmerising clip (watch below), we hear talented piano virtuoso, Paolo Zanarella (who likes to call himself “the out of place pianist”) say: “Another small gift for you all… I’m currently leaving Venice but I wanted to be with you for another minute.
+In the mesmerising clip (watch below), we hear pianist-composer Paolo Zanarella (who likes to call himself “the out of place pianist”) say: “Another small gift for you all… I’m currently leaving Venice but I wanted to be with you for another minute.
 I hope this doesn’t disturb you…”

-He then adds that it’s his mission to take music out of the concert hall and bring it to streets and squares, where everybody can enjoy it – and judging by his spectacular playing and striking backdrop, he’s certainly achieved just that.
+He adds that it’s his mission to take music out of the concert hall and bring it to streets and squares, where everybody can enjoy it.
+Hear him playing his beautiful ‘Venezia – Ricordando carnevale’ in the video below.